conpassione/cpbase/README.md

 # cpbase
-TYPO3 Extension as a base for all Websites built by conPassione gmbh
+TYPO3 Extension as a base for all TYPO3 Current Version Websites built by conPassione gmbh